C&C 27 Mk V: Design

 The Mark V was introduced to refresh the out-of-date, 1970-vintage styling of the earlier C&C 27 series and also to improve the manufacturing profitability of the boat.
-The previous C&C 27 series cost as much to built as the larger C&C boats, but commanded a lower retail price.
+The previous C&C 27 series cost as much to build as the larger C&C boats, but commanded a lower retail price.

 The C&C 27 Mk V is a small recreational keelboat, built predominantly of fibreglass.
 It has a masthead sloop rig and a fixed keel, available in standard fin and shoal draft.
 The design features a raked stem, a reverse transom and a transom-hung rudder controlled by a tiller.
 The fin keel version displaces 4420 lb and carries 1715 lb of lead ballast.
 The shoal draft keel version displaces 5080 lb and carries 2075 lb of ballast.

 The boat has a draft of 4.83 ft with the standard keel and 3.5 ft with the optional shoal draft keel.

 The boat is fitted with a Japanese Yanmar 1GMF diesel engine of 7.5 hp for docking and maneuvering.
 The fuel tank holds 10 u.s.gal and the fresh water tank has a capacity of 15 u.s.gal.

 The design has a PHRF racing average handicap of 174 with a spinnaker and 192 without.